 Patients with pre-existing medical problems or who take regular medications should be seen on the earlier side of that window.
 The same applies to patients who experienced complications in a previous pregnancy, especially things like pre-eclampsia, a small baby or a premature birth.

 We now know there are several conditions that benefit from treatment started early in pregnancy.
-Unfortunately, a lot of hospitals haven’t caught up with this change and are still seeing patients for the first visit at 14-16 weeks, by which time they’ve missed the boat on some of those interventions.
+Unfortunately, a lot of hospitals & obstetricians haven’t caught up with this change and are still seeing patients for the first visit after 14-16 weeks, by which time they’ve missed the boat on some of those interventions.

 What should I bring on the day?